Azure/iotedge-lorawan-starterkit/README.md

 - **Setup a LoRaWAN Gateway**: We provide an easy to use Azure ARM template and deployment guidance to get you quickly started with the LoRaWAN starter kit.
 Use the [Quick Start](/Docs/quickstart.md) to setup a LoRaWAN Gateway and connect to LoRA end nodes.
 - **Upgrade an existing installation**: Refer to the [upgrade guide](/Docs/upgrade.md) for instructions and tips for a clean upgrade.
 - **Develop and debug the LoRaWAN starter kit**: If you are a developer and want to contribute or customize the LoRaWAN starter kit, refer to our [Developer Guidance](/Docs/devguide.md) for more details on how to build, test and deploy the kit in your dev environment.
 We also support a [simulator](/Docs/simulator.md) that allows for developing without the need of an actual device gateway.
-- **Enable a gateway or device to be compatible with the starter kit**: If you are a device manufacturer and would like to test your device or Gateway compatibility with our LoRaWAN starter kit, you can follow these [instructions](/Docs/partner.md).
-As a gateway manufacturer, you will also find instructions in the link to contribute and have your device gateway highlighted on our repo.
+- **Enable a gateway or device to be compatible with the starter kit**: We have developed the LoRaWAN starter kit agnostic of a device manufacturer implementation and focussed on the specifics on underlying architectures (arm, x86).
+However, we understand that device manufacturers can have specific requirements; these could be specific to a gateway and the packet forwarders they use or to the LoRa nodes and the decoders the device may use.
+We have provided specific instructions on making these specialized hardware compatible with our kit.
+You can follow these [instructions](/Docs/partner.md) depending on your scenarios and also have your device gateway highlighted on our repo.

 ## Known Issues and Limitations